A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data obtained from the experiments are analysed using various statistical and computational methods.
+The data obtained from the experiments are analyzed using various statistical and computational methods.

 The analysis of the data helps in understanding the relationship between the structure and properties of macromolecules.